RRethy/tcount/QUERIES.md

 # Queries

-`tc` has the ability to count [Tree-sitter queries (skim this first)](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).
+`tcount` has the ability to count [Tree-sitter queries (skim this first)](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).
 These allow you to match patterns in the syntax tree for more fine grained counting.

 **Note**: Simple queries can probably be replaced with --kind-pattern. (e.g. `--kind-pattern=".*comment"` usually suffices to count comments.)